Ski Area Premises

 There are a number of different signs and markers to indicate conditions, boundaries and warnings on the Ski Area Premise.

-All poles, flags, fencing, signage and padding on equipment or objects or other forms of marking devices are used by the ski area to inform you of the presence or location of a potential obstacle or hazard.
 These markers are no guarantee of your safety and will not protect you from injury.
 It is part of your responsibility under the Alpine Responsibility Code to avoid all obstacles or hazards, including those that are so marked.
 Inbound terrain includes natural hazards including cliffs and cornices.
 Ski with caution, unmarked objects and hazards may exist.

 Closed runs